Tooth Cleaning and Aftercare

 - Rinse your mouth with lukewarm, dilute salt water (a quarter of a tablespoon of salt in a glass of water) or with a mouthwash prescribed by your doctor.

-- If tooth sensitivity is very high, brush once a day with anti-allergic toothpaste such as Sensodyne.
+- If tooth sensitivity is very high, brush with anti-allergic toothpaste such as Sensodyne once daily.

 - Brush regularly 2 to 3 times a day and floss